Theory of Kinetically-Constrained-Models Dynamics: Dynamical equations in the regime

-The above computation can be generalized rather easily to the case of generic $(z,f)$.
-In table \ref{tab:zfl} we display the results up to $z=7$, and the formulas are given in App.~\ref{app:TheGenCase}.
-In Fig.~\ref{fig:logDer} we plot the effective exponent for the $(6,4)$ and $(5,3)$ cases.
+The computation can be extended rather easily to generic $(f,z)$ values.
+In table \ref{tab:zfl} we display the results up to $z=7$ while the complete formula is given in App.~\ref{sec:TheGenCase}.
+As we can see from Fig.~\ref{fig:logDer}, the predicted values compare well with the numerical data.
+The small discrepancies can be rationalized recalling that power-laws typically have power-laws corrections, and a more careful procedure is to study the effective exponent $a_{eff} \equiv - d \ln \delta \phi / d \ln t$, that converges to the actual exponent at large times (small values of $\delta \phi$).